mcheo/apigateway/README.md

 ```

 ## API Gateway Essential Functions Demo:
-These are the essential functions of any API Gateway, we will demonstrate each of these
+These are the essential functions of an API Gateway, we will demonstrate each of these
 - TLS Termination
 - Request routing
 - Rate limiting